 The age of a child who comes within the jurisdiction of the state’s juvenile courts is defined by state law.
 In Idaho:

-- Juvenile court has jurisdiction over offenses alleged to have been committed prior to a child’s 18th birthday; after age 18, the youth is charged in adult court, Idaho Code Ann. § 20-502(13);
+- Juvenile court has jurisdiction over offenses alleged to have been committed prior to a child’s 18thbirthday; after age 18, the child is charged in adult court.
+Idaho Code Ann.§ 20-502(10), (13).

-- Juvenile court can retain jurisdiction over youth until age 21, provided that the offense alleged to have been committed occurred before the youth turned 18.
+- Juvenile court “shall” retain jurisdiction over youth until age 21, provided that the offense alleged to have been committed occurred before the child turned 18.
 Idaho Code Ann. § 20-507.

 Youth in Adult Court

 Despite the existence of juvenile courts, many youth are still tried as adults.
-Idaho has two ways that juveniles can be prosecuted as adults:
+Idaho has three ways that youth can be prosecuted as adults:

-- Discretionary Transfer: Juvenile Court may waive its jurisdiction upon its own motion, that of juvenile, or that of prosecution, after a hearing, where any juvenile is alleged to have committed any of the serious crimes enumerated in section 20-509, Idaho Code; or for any juvenile 14 or older who is alleged to have committed an act which would be a crime if committed by an adult.
-Idaho Code Ann. § 20-508(1), (2).
+- Discretionary Transfer: Juvenile Court may waive its jurisdiction upon its own motion, that of youth, or that of prosecution, after a hearing, where any youth, including those under 14, is alleged to have committed any of the serious crimes enumerated § 20-509; or for any youth 14 or older who is alleged to have committed an act which would be a crime if committed by an adult.
+Idaho Code Ann.
+20-508(1)-(3).

 NJDC conducts statewide assessments of access to counsel and the quality of juvenile defense representation in delinquency proceedings around the country.
 These assessments provide a state with baseline information about the nature and efficacy of its juvenile indigent defense structures, highlight the strengths and weaknesses of the indigent juvenile defense system, and provide tailored recommendations that address each state’s distinctive characteristics to help decision-makers focus on key trouble spots and highlight best practices.
 The NJDC State Assessment Page provides more information about state assessments.